Julie was married to Bruce for almost 19 years, but relocated to South Africa after his death, and now lives in Paarl in the Western Cape.

-He likes to keep himself fit and is involved in heart rehabilitation classes twice a week, plays table tennis twice a week and walks strenuously every day.
-He likes watching all sports, particularly cricket and foot ball and is an Essex County Cricket Club season ticket holder.
+He likes to keep himself fit, plays table tennis twice a week and walks most days.
+He likes watching all sports, particularly cricket and foot ball.
 His other great love is travelling with Pauline and they enjoy planning where their next trip will be.

-Since retiring, apart from being the treasurer of the Bruce Longdon Foundation he is now treasurer of his Masonic Lodge L of I, his local Probus group and the Hatfield Heath Magazine.
+Since retiring, apart from being the treasurer of the Bruce Longden Foundation he is treasurer of his local Probus group and the Hatfield Heath Magazine Magazine.